ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 1. **Upload:** Each client assembles its measurements into an input for the given PA protocol.
 It generates a proof of its input's validity and splits the input and proof into two shares, one for the leader and another for a helper.
-Rather than send each share to each aggregator directly, the client sends a request to the helper to learn its public key, encrypts its share under this public key, and sends the ciphertext to the leader.
-The leader's share and the helper's encrypted share are referred to collectively as the client's *report*.
+The client then encrypts the leader's share and helper's share under, respectively, the leader's public key and the helper's public key.
+(The keys are obtained by making requests to the leader and helper.)
+Finally, the client uploads the encrypted shares to the leader.
 2. **Collect:** The collector makes one or more requests to the leader in order to obtain the final output of the protocol.
 Before the output can be computed, the aggregators (i.e, the leader and helper) need to have verified